sisrfeng/coc-wiki/Completion-with-sources.md

 * Filter previous completion items when possible to prevent unnecessary completion request.
 * Filter completion items on `<backspace>` when possible.
 * Full support of completion item definition in LSP, including `snippetTextFormat`, `additionalTextEdit`, `sortText` etc.
-* Fuzzy match with smart case (lower case letter is case insensitive, upper case letter must have strict match).
+* Always fuzzy match and smart case (lower case letter is case insensitive, upper case letter must have strict match).
-* Does filter on TextChangedP when necessary to prevent wrong filtered result from vim.
+* Does filter on TextChangedP when necessary.
 * Does completion resolve on change completion item, echo detail when found.
 * Change and restore your `completeopt` option during completion (you can keep use `preview,menu` for other completion).